ddrcode/querylang/README.md

 ## Query language

-Th language allows for quering prices and volumes from the last `n` time units in given interval (time series data).
+The language allows for querying prices and volumes from the last `n` time units in given interval (time series data).
 I.e. to retrieve GOOGL max price (per interval) for last 3 days in 2h intervals the query should look like